 As I noted earlier, building and deploying a true cloud MTA is a lot more complex than putting our software up on a virtual server.
 But the end results show why services like SparkPost are so important to how businesses consume technology today.

-So, if you’re building services like ours, I’m interested in hearing about your experiences and what you’ve run into as you’ve developed for the cloud.
-Ping me on Twitter, or leave a comment below.
+I’m interested in hearing about your experiences and what you’ve run into as you’ve developed for the cloud.
+Ping me on Twitter with your thoughts.